ctueck/HEIDI/HEIDI Mission Statement.md

 Different systems should use agreed data models/structures, or at least make the data models/structures they use fully transparent.
 This will allow easy communication and conversion of data between systems.

-At European level, it might be useful to agree on minimum common data formats for describing:

-1. Information on countries and their higher education system(s)
-1. Basic information on higher education institutions
-1. Information on study programmes
-1. Information on quality assurance (of an institution or programme)
-1. Information on student achievements (credits)
-1. Information on a qualification awarded

 Different organisations, dealing with such data, have already developed their data models.
 These should be used as a starting point.

 ### Data Availability